alphagov/smart-answers/doc/regression-tests.md

 ## Overview

 Unusually this project includes a set of regression tests.
 These tests are not *normally* run as part of the `default` Rake task, because they take a long time to run.
 Thus they do not normally run as part of the [main CI build](continuous-integration#main).
 However, they *always* run as part of the [regression CI build](continuous-integration#regression) on the master branch only.
-Go to this [Jenkins Job](https://ci.integration.publishing.service.gov.uk/job/smartanswers/job/master/), click on the lastest build, click replay and edit the script in the first textarea to run the regressions tests.

 Having said all that, there is a [primitive mechanism](#checksum-file) which detects changes to the files associated with a given flow since the last time the regression tests ran successfully for that flow.

+### Running regression tests on CI

+Go to this [Jenkins Job](https://ci.integration.publishing.service.gov.uk/job/smartanswers/job/master/), and choose `Build with parameters`.
+You can select the option `RUN_REGRESSION_TESTS` to include running the regression tests in the build.

 ## Motivation